omar-diab/DL-Project-One/README.md

 - dropout,
 - early stopping,
 - batch normalization,
-- dropout + batch norm,
+- dropout + batch normalization,
 - and L2 + dropout.

-As a result, the only meaningful changing factor in these notebooks is the regularization strategy itself.
+As a result, the regularization strategy is the only meaningful changing factor in these notebooks.

 ---